HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-_native_batch_norm_legit                 Yes      Yes      Yes     No    torch _native_batch_norm_legit_no_training     Yes      Yes      Yes     No    torch _resize_output\_                         Yes      Yes      Yes     Yes   torch _unique                                  Yes      No       No      No    torch _unique2                                 Yes      No       No      No    torch _weight_norm_interface                   Yes      Yes      Yes     No    torch abs                                      Yes      Yes      Yes     No    torch abs\_                                    Yes      Yes      Yes     No    torch absolute                                 Yes      Yes      Yes     No    torch acos                                     Yes      Yes      No      No    torch acos\_                                   Yes      Yes      No      No    torch acosh                                    Yes      Yes      No      No    torch acosh\_                                  Yes      Yes      No      No    torch add                                      Yes      Yes      Yes     Yes   torch addbmm                                   Yes      Yes      Yes     Yes   torch addcdiv                                  Yes      Yes      Yes     No    torch
+_native_batch_norm_legit                 Yes      Yes      Yes     No    torch _native_batch_norm_legit_no_training     Yes      Yes      Yes     No    torch _resize_output\_                         Yes      Yes      Yes     Yes   torch _safe_softmax                            Yes      Yes      Yes     No    torch _softmax                                 Yes      Yes      Yes     No    torch _unique                                  Yes      No       No      No    torch _unique2                                 Yes      No       No      No    torch _weight_norm_interface                   Yes      Yes      Yes     No    torch abs                                      Yes      Yes      Yes     No    torch abs\_                                    Yes      Yes      Yes     No    torch absolute                                 Yes      Yes      Yes     No    torch acos                                     Yes      No       No      No    torch acos\_                                   Yes      No       No      No    torch acosh                                    Yes      No       No      No    torch acosh\_                                  Yes      No       No      No    torch add                                      Yes      Yes      Yes     Yes   torch addbmm                                   Yes      Yes      Yes     Yes   torch addcdiv                                  Yes      Yes      Yes     No    torch